Quaternionic projective invariance of the $k$-Cauchy-Fueter complex and applications I: Introduction

 Alesker \cite{alesker2} constructed and investigated the quaternionic Monge-Amp\`{e}re operator on quaternionic-K\"ahler manifolds by the twistor method and method of complexification of such manifolds by Baston \cite{Eastwood}.
 The quaternionic Monge-Amp\`{e}re operator in \cite{alesker2} is defined in terms of the quaternionic-K\"ahler connection, while on locally projective flat manifolds, the quaternionic Monge-Amp\`{e}re operator is easily defined.
 Moreover, it allows us to introduce various notions of pluripotential theory on this kind of manifolds, in particular, closed positive currents and their ``integrals", etc.

+The paper is organized as follows.
 In Section 2, we describe the complexified version of the $k$-Cauchy-Fueter complex over the complex space $\mathbb{C}^{2n\times 2}$, on which $ {\rm SL}(2n+2, \mathbb{C})$ acts as complex fractional linear transformations.
-In Section 3, the $ {\rm SL}(2n+2, \mathbb{C})$ invariance of the complexified $k$-Cauchy-Fueter complex is proved.
-It is reduced to its $ { \mathfrak sl}(2n+2, \mathbb{C})$-invariance, which can be checked more easily and directly.
-In Section 4, the ${\rm SL}(n+1,\mathbb{H})$ invariance in Theorem \ref{thm:k-invariant} is deduced from the $ {\rm SL}(2n+2, \mathbb{C})$ invariance by using the embedding of $\mathbb{H}^{n }$ to $\mathbb{C}^{2n\times 2}$.
-Cocycles $J_\mu$'s are used to construct the bundles $H^*$ and $E^*$ over locally projective flat manifolds and the $k$-Cauchy-Fueter complex exists over such manifolds.
-In Section 5, we can also introduce various notions of pluripotential theory on locally projective flat manifolds.
+In Section 3, the $ {\rm SL}(2n+2, \mathbb{C})$-invariance of the complexified $k$-Cauchy-Fueter complex is proved.
+It is reduced to its $\mathfrak {sl}(2n+2, \mathbb{C})$-invariance, which can be checked more easily and directly.
+In Section 4, the ${\rm SL}(n+1,\mathbb{H})$-invariance in Theorem \ref{thm:k-invariant} is deduced from the $ {\rm SL}(2n+2, \mathbb{C})$-invariance by using the embedding of $\mathbb{H}^{n }$ to $\mathbb{C}^{2n\times 2}$.
+Cocycles $J_\mu$'s are used to construct the bundles $H$, $H^*$ and $E^*$ over locally projective flat manifolds and the $k$-Cauchy-Fueter complex exists over such manifolds.
+In Section 5, we introduce various notions of pluripotential theory on locally projective flat manifolds.
 In Section 6, we construct a quaternionic projectively invariant operator from the quaternionic Monge-Amp\`{e}re operator, which can be used to find projectively invariant defining density of a domain, as Fefferman \cite{Feff} did in the complex case and Sasaki \cite{Sasaki85} and Marugame \cite{Marugame16} \cite{Marugame18} did for locally real projective flat manifolds.
 This defining density will be used to constructed various projectively invariants as Fefferman constructed CR invariants of boundaries and CR invariant differential operators on boundaries in the subsequent part.
+It is also interesting to consider the quaternionic version of the generalization of Fefferman-type constructions to curved projective manifolds \cite{CGH}.